PESwim/ipybuilder/_sources/readme.rst.txt

 ============
 Thanks for even considering a contribution or comment.

+IMPORTANT: By submitting a patch, you agree to license your work under the same license as that used by the project.

 Keep it friendly and open to dialog critiques and fixes and to help beginners and advanced users, while encouraging all levels of input.